As I mentioned in last week’s article, I’m focusing my energies on all kinds of solopreneurs now---not just freelancers.

-But “solopreneur” might be a term you’re not familiar with… or maybe you’ve heard it before and you’re wondering whether that’s what YOU are?
+But “solopreneur” might be a term you’re not familiar with… or maybe you’ve heard it before and you’re wondering what a solopreneur is, and whether that’s what YOU are?

 What is a solopreneur (and how do I know if I am one)?